lumen-org/lumen/doc/manual.md

 ![Positional Shelves Revisited 02](img/positional_shelves_revisited_02.png)

 How do you specify whether to create an hierarchical axis or just concatenate?
-Here, we reuse the assignment of variables usage to 'aggregating' or 'grouping', see the Section *Aggregating and Grouping of Variables*.
+Here, we reuse the assignment of variables usage to 'aggregating' or 'grouping', see Section [Aggregating and Grouping of Variables](##Aggregating-and-Grouping-of-Variables).
-In short, "blue" shelf items create hierarchies and "yellow" shelf items concatenate axis.
+In short, 'blue' shelf items create hierarchies and 'yellow' shelf items concatenate axis.
-You can swap between "blue" and "yellow" by hovering on a shelf item and clicking the yellow/blue button.
+You can swap between 'blue' and 'yellow' by hovering on a shelf item and clicking the yellow/blue button.

 There is no explicit limit on how many variables you may add to the positional shelves.
 Here is two more examples that illustrate useful applications.
-This visualization contains all data and model marginals of the `iris_cond_gauss` model in one visualization:
+The following visualization contains all data and model marginals of the `iris_cond_gauss` model in one visualization:

 ![Positional Shelves Revisited 03](img/positional_shelves_revisited_03.png)

-This visualization shows several facets for `age` over `fare` for all combinations of the four variables `sex`, `embarked`, `passenger class(Pclass)`, and `Survived`.
+As another example the following visualization shows several facets for `age` over `fare` for all combinations of the four variables `sex`, `embarked`, `passenger class(Pclass)`, and `Survived`.
-In visualization this kind of a plot is often referred to as 'small multiples'.
+This kind of a plot is often referred to as 'small multiples'.

 ![Positional Shelves Revisited 04](img/positional_shelves_revisited_04.png)